otto-torino/django-baton/README.md

 ---
 **Last changes**

+Baton 4.2.1 integrates the computer vision in the `BatonAiImageField`, fixes some minor styling issues and includes some PR.

 Baton 4.2.0 introduces the use of computer vision to generate alt attributes for images.

 Baton 4.0.* introduces a bunch of new AI functionalities!